 By Jorge Sanchez

 NCLR Guest Columnist

-Through FAP’s research and work with hundreds of families with LGBT children, we have helped countless parents understand that negative reactions, such as preventing their child from learning about their LGBT identity or welcoming their LGBT friends and partners into the family, have a critical impact on their child’s health and mental health as young adults.
-In fact, accepting their child’s LGBT friends and partners is one of the most important ways that parents and caregivers can help protect their LGBT children against risk and can promote their health and well-being as young adults.
+Through FAP’s research and work with hundreds of families with LGBTQ children, we have helped countless parents understand that negative reactions, such as preventing their child from learning about their LGBTQ identity or welcoming their LGBTQ friends and partners into the family, have a critical impact on their child’s health and mental health as young adults.
+In fact, accepting their child’s LGBTQ friends and partners is one of the most important ways that parents and caregivers can help protect their LGBTQ children against risk and can promote their health and well-being as young adults.